Charles Schwab vs TradeUP in 2026

 Points to know:

-If you’re looking for a new broker, Charles Schwab and TradeUP are worth considering.
-Here’s our comparison of the two firms:
+If you’re in the hunt for a new broker, Charles Schwab and TradeUP may be worth considering.
+Here’s our take on these two firms:

 Pricing